Opening hours (including unplanned temporary closures)

 The success of an application will depend on many factors, and a pharmacy owner should ensure evidence is provided to show that the pharmacy will either:

-- maintain the existing level of NHS pharmacy provision (e.g. to redistribute 40 core opening hours); or
+• maintain the existing level of NHS pharmacy provision; or

-- maintain a sustainable level of adequate NHS pharmacy provision where maintaining the existing level of provision is either unnecessary or not realistically achievable (e.g. to open for fewer than 40 core opening hours).
+• maintain a sustainable level of adequate NHS pharmacy provision where maintaining the existing level of provision is either unnecessary or not realistically achievable.

 Recent appeal cases (which can be found on the Primary Care Appeals decisions website) identify key evidence as the distance from the pharmacy to nearby pharmacies, how patients could travel to them, the opening hours of them and the services those pharmacies offer.

-To support this evidence applicants could provide survey data, for the hours they wish to change, to show how patients are travelling to the pharmacy and reason for their visit (e.g. dispensing services).
+Applications could also include survey data, for the hours change applied for, to show how patients are traveling to the pharmacy and the reason for their visit (e.g. dispensing services).

-There is a template application form for notifying ICBs (see Chapter 36, Annex 2 – Application form – application to change core opening hours) and the relevant ICB email address on the pharmacy contract teams’ web page.
+There is a template application form for submitting to ICBs (see Chapter 36, Annex 2 – Application form – application to change core opening hours) and the relevant ICB email address on the pharmacy contract teams’ web page.

 Pharmacy owners who want to change their supplementary opening hours are required by their terms of service to notify the relevant ICB.
 If a pharmacy owner wants to:

-- decrease supplementary opening hours at the pharmacy, at least five weeks’ notice must be given to NHS England prior to implementing the change.
+• decrease supplementary opening hours at the pharmacy, at least five weeks’ notice must be given to the ICB prior to implementing the change.

 Pharmacy owners are encouraged to give the ICB as much notice of changes as they can of any changes to supplementary opening hours.